ShinaJr/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The program 101-natural.c computes and prints the sum of all the multiples of 3 or 5 below 1024 (excluded), followed by a new line.
 The 102-fibonacci.c program prints the first 50 Fibonacci numbers, starting with 1 and 2, followed by a new line.
-The 103-fibonacci.c program finds and prints the sum of the even-valued terms, followed by a new line in a fibonacci sequence
+The 103-fibonacci.c program finds and prints the sum of the even-valued terms, followed by a new line in a fibonacci sequence The 104-fibonacci.c program finds and prints the first 98 Fibonacci numbers, starting with 1 and 2, followed by a new line.